AI4ChemS/Eunomia/README.md

 # Eunomia
-LLM based tool for predicting stability of metal organic frameworks
+LLM-based tool for predicting stability of metal organic frameworks